China Sourcing Agents

 Price is rarely the right thing to push on directly.
 These levers move a factory’s number without forcing it to degrade the product:

 • MOQ (minimum order quantity).
 Most quotes assume a specific volume.
 Doubling the order from 1,000 to 2,000 units often cuts the unit price more than any amount of haggling at 1,000, because tooling and setup costs amortize over more pieces.
 If you can’t commit to volume yet, negotiate a blanket order: a committed annual quantity released in scheduled batches.
+For what’s genuinely fixed versus negotiable on a quote, see China electronics MOQ.

 • Payment terms.
 Cleaner terms are worth real money to a factory’s cash flow.
 Offering a slightly larger deposit, or paying the balance faster after inspection, can be traded for a lower unit price.
 Understand the standard 30/70 T/T structure first — see China payment terms explained — so you know what you’re trading away.